The Wonderful History of

 The mother joined us, the happy people urged me to spend more of the evening with them; I could not tarry one minute longer: I could see the rising moon on the twilight horizon. – My time was up. –

 On the following evening I went to the Commissioner’s garden again.
-I had thrown a wide cloak over my shoulders and pressed my hat down low over my eyes.
+I had thrown a cloak far over my shoulders and pressed my hat low over my eyes.
 When I walked up to Mina, she raised her eyes and, catching sight of me, made an instinctive movement: and there, clear before my soul, was once again the vision of that abysmal night when I showed myself without a shadow in the moonlight.
 It was indeed she!
 But had she now recognised me as well?
 She was silent and thoughtful – a weight like an anvil lay on my breast – I rose from my seat.
 She threw herself silently weeping on my bosom.
 I left.

 And now I frequently found her in tears; all became darker and darker around my soul – while the parents floated in blissful effusions; the fateful day approached, foreboding and stifling as a thundercloud.
 The eve was here – I could barely breathe.
 As a precaution, I had filled several chests with gold; I awaited the twelfth hour.